 Virtual Education and Research Laboratory (VERL): Goals of VERL in the Department of Nuclear, Plasma, & Radiological Engineering at the University of Illinois at Urbana-Champaign span research, teaching, service and outreach.
 Tools used in this lab are innovative and mostly computer based.
-From fundamental advances in numerical methods; advanced modeling and simulation of different aspects of scientific and engineering problems; to virtual, 3D models for training, education and outreach; this laboratory is focused on development and use of new methods and tools to address fundamental scientific and applied engineering problems.
-3D, interactive and immersive virtual models have been developed for labs mimicking measurement of half-life and attenuation coefficients measurements.
+From fundamental advances in numerical methods; advanced modeling and simulation of different aspects of scientific and engineering problems; to virtual, 3D models for training, education and outreach, this laboratory is focused on development and use of new methods and tools to address fundamental scientific and applied engineering problems.
 Applications to problems specific to the field of nuclear power include advanced numerical methods development; high performance computing; neutronics, thermal hydraulics and coupled problems; digital I&C and cyber security of NPPs; etc. Website: http://verl.npre.illinois.edu